archlinux/arch-rebuild-order/README.md

 ## Usage

-To show the rebuild order of opencolorio
+To show the rebuild order of opencolorio1

 ```
-cargo run opencolorio
+cargo run opencolorio1
 ```

 ## Requirements